Bus advertising

-In bus advertising, buses and their related infrastructure is a medium commonly used by advertisers to reach the public with their message.
-Usually, this takes the form of promoting commercial brands, but can also be used for public campaign messages.
+In bus advertising, buses and their related infrastructure are a medium used by advertisers to reach the public with their message.
+Usually, this takes the form of promoting commercial brands, but it can also be used for public campaign messages.
 Buses may also be used as part of a political or promotional campaign, or as a tool in a commercial enterprise.

 History

 Bus advertising descends from similar methods used on streetcars in the early 20th century.

 Infrastructure

 Adverts are placed in bus shelters.
 These can be static posters, or back illuminated displays, or rolling displays allowing many messages on one shelter.
 Technology has also been used to create interactive adverts.

 Adverts may also be installed on associated street furniture such as the backs of benches at stops.
 Sized at approximately 2.5 by 6.5 feet, bus bench ads tend to be cheaper per unit than other forms of outdoor mass advertising.